SumoLogic/sumologic-documentation/docs/manage/data-forwarding/data-forwarding-installed-collectors.md

 You can set up Installed Collector data forwarding when you first configure Sources or at a later time.
 If you apply rules at a later time, keep in mind that they are not applied retroactively.

 :::note
-Data forwarding processing rules are processed after all other [processing rules](../Collection/Processing-Rules.md "Processing Rules").
+Data forwarding processing rules are processed after all other [processing rules](/docs/manage/collection/processing-rules).
 :::

 ## Configure data forwarding destination

-You need the [Manage Collectors role capability](../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create a data forwarding destination.
+You need the [Manage Collectors role capability] (../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create a data forwarding destination.

 To set up a data forwarding destination: